A Raisin in the Sun

 Directed by Clay Hillwig

-A Raisin In The Sun is Being Postponed to Our 71st Season.
+A Raisin In The Sun is Being Postponed to our next season.

-After detailed consideration of the current COVID-19 epidemic, the Circle Players Board of Directors has decided to postpone our production of "A Raisin In The Sun" until next season.
+After detailed consideration of the current COVID-19 epidemic, the Circle Players Board of Directors has decided to postpone our production of "A Raisin In The Sun" until a future season.

 This decision was not made lightly.
 Our first and foremost concern is the health, safety and well-being of our patrons, performers, production teams, volunteers and the community.
 All outstanding original and rescheduled tickets will be refunded, include those included in a season package, unless you have already made prior arrangements with Circle Players.